-The use cases for this type of artificial intelligence are endless: It can help increase data security, financial trading, marketing personalization and online searches.
+The use cases for this type of artificial intelligence are endless: It can help increase data security through intelligent security systems, financial trading, marketing personalization and online searches.
 Companies are becoming rapid adopters of machine learning as research has shown that “49 percent of organizations reported they were exploring or ‘just looking’ into deploying machine learning, while a slight majority of 51 percent claimed to be early adopters (36 percent) or sophisticated users (15 percent).”

 - Netflix saved $1 billion this year as a result of its machine learning algorithm which recommends personalized TV shows and movies to subscribers.
 (Business Insider)